mkmcbride10/CS400TeamProject/README.md

 Christopher D’Amico - damico2@wisc.edu
 Declan Campbell - idcampbell@wisc.edu

 #### While displaying the image of question, if there is no image, the program display a 200x200 black image.
-If there is an image without valid path, the program will not display anything.
+If there is an image without valid path, the program will display an alert.

 ### Instructions for adding a question: